mntdragon/FashionBotApplication/README.md

 # FashionBotApplication

-PriceWatch Bot is a Java 21 Spring Boot application that:
+FashionBot Bot is a Java 21 Spring Boot application that currently can:

 🎯 Monitors Zalando product prices via the Retailed API